Cuis-Smalltalk/Learning-Cuis/README.md

 - Have useful code/usage examples.
 - Optionally, show a screen graphic (what does this look like?)

+All project repositories should be named with prefix 'Cuis-Smalltalk-'.

 For an example. look at the Cuis-Smalltalk-ColorEditor repository.

 ToDo: